Skip to main content

 Childbirth may not always go as planned

 Unfortunately, childbirth doesn’t always go as we may have hoped for or expected.
-When things don’t go to plan at the birth this leaves many parents feeling depleted, disappointed and in need of support.
+This can leave many parents feeling depleted, disappointed and in need of support.

 “After all the anguish (of the birth) we had suffered, there was no happiness; I just felt cheated and bitter.
 The baby in my hands was something I had been waiting all this time for, but now he was here, I couldn’t bring myself to feel anything for him.”